readyready15728/misc/stardew-valley-notes.md

   Pots.
 * Dig on spots where little brown stems appear.
 * Trellis crops can't be walked through.
 (Suggest 3x3 design with empty center?
-That or rows to walk between.)
+That or rows to walk between.
+Passable Crops fixes things entirely.)
 * The Mayonnaise Machine can be quite profitable.
 * Grass mowed while all Silos are full doesn't count towards Hay.
 * Light sources are needed for lower mine levels.